Please leave your comments by clicking on the 'Comments' link below the post.

 Avial fever

 It was another mad day at work with mad people.
-Mentally drained out, I was on my way back from office and I was listening to the radio.
-As usual I was checking out my favourite radio stations when I came across the Rock show at 8pm on Radio Indigo 91.9 .
+Mentally drained out, I was on my way back from the office and I was listening to the radio.
+As usual, I was checking out my favourite radio stations when I came across the Rock show at 8pm on Radio Indigo 91.9.
 Some of my favourite songs were being played back to back.
-After listening to these and feeling light headed, I heard the RJ mentioning what’s up next on his playlist.
+After listening to these and feeling lightheaded, I heard the RJ mentioning what’s up next on his playlist.
 I was taken aback when I heard that a song from the band Avial would be played next.
 Wait a minute; this show usually plays English rock songs, right?
-Felt awesome listening to 'Nada Nada' song that was played on radio.
+Felt awesome listening to the 'Nada Nada' song that was played on the radio.

-Another surprising observation was my mom's liking towards songs of Avial.
+Another surprising observation was my mom's liking towards the songs of Avial.
 Mummy often referred to rock music as 'Chevy Vedana paattu' (songs that pain the ears!) but when I heard her crooning to one of their songs 'Karukara' one day, I was surprised and asked her - 'Mummy, ithu chevy vendane alle?'
 (Mummy, isn't this 'ear pain music'?).
-She told me that she likes folk songs and could grasp the lyrics unlike the usual rock songs which just seemed to her as a bunch of people screaming (well, thats her way of describing it!!).
+She told me that she likes folk songs and could grasp the lyrics, unlike the usual rock songs which just seemed to her like a bunch of people screaming (well, that's her way of describing it!!).
 Of lately she has been crooning to Kolaveri Di but more on that later in another post! :-D

 The latest Avial song 'Ayyo' is finally out and has got me excited at the prospect of all Mallus singing loud and clear- 'AYYO' !! :-)